-Patient and Family Engagement
+Why is Patient and Family Engagement Important to Duke Health?

-Engaging Patients in Improving the Healthcare Experience
+Engaging Patients Improves the Healthcare Experience

 Patient and Family Advisors are volunteers at Duke University Health System who provide the patient and family (consumer) perspective on patient care initiatives, projects, programs, and facilities that impact the patient and family experience at Duke University Health System.